Home Energy Saving

 The new Green Deal created by government aims to continue Smart Meter distribution to 2018.

 Environmental Building Design

-All buildings should aim to cause the minimum harm to the environment whilst maximising the sustainability and adaptability of the building for its potential users throughout its lifecycle.
+All buildings should aim to cause the minimum harm to the environment while maximising the sustainability and adaptability of the building for its potential users throughout its life cycle.